-This piece if retro battle gear takes us all the way back to World War 1, before there was such a thing a Plexiglas.
+This piece of retro battle gear takes us all the way back to World War I before there was such a thing as plexiglass.
 What you see is a steel helmet with chains to protect the soldier’s face from rocks, shrapnel, and other flying debris.
 The point of battle helmets was never, in fact, to stop a bullet.

 Helmets are for protecting you from all the stuff flying around the battlefield.
 The chain visor helmet, which was a modification on the classic French helmet style, never saw wide-scale production.
 The design was too cumbersome and it obscured the wearer’s vision too drastically.

 Jetpack, the 1960s

 Somehow, even though we’re talking about the past, jetpacks still seem to be a thing of the future.
 For decades, inventors and bold innovators have tried to create a jetpack that is safe, maneuverable, and economically feasible but still no wide-scale luck.
 In this epic photo, we hop back to 1969, where we get to see Robert Courter testing a prototype made by Williams Research.

 Essentially, the jet pack worked.
 It ran on jet fuel that powered two small turbines that propelled the user off the ground.
 Although functional, the jetpack never really found any practical applicability.
 It seems that this was an invention that was relegated to the realm of science fiction and has stayed there since.
 But who knows what the future holds?

 What we’re seeing here is an early version of the vibrating bra being displayed by a model in Brussels, Belgium, in 1971 at the 20th International Invention Show.
 The point of the device was to stimulate the chest area in order to promote healthier tissue function while strengthening the body.